mconiaris/rails_tutorial_april_2019/resources.md

 # Previous Research
 ## Rails Uses Metaprogramming and Metaclasses to generate apps.
-- Metaprogramming (https://en.wikipedia.org/wiki/Metaprogramming) is a programming technique in which computer programs have the ability to treat other programs as their data.
-It means that a program can be designed to read, generate, analyze or transform other programs, and even modify itself while running.
-In some cases, this allows programmers to minimize the number of lines of code to express a solution, in turn reducing development time.[3]
+- Metaprogramming (https://en.wikipedia.org/wiki/Metaprogramming) means that a program can be designed to read, generate, analyze or transform other programs, and even modify itself while running.
+In some cases, this allows programmers to minimize the number of lines of code to express a solution, in turn reducing development time.
 It also allows programs greater flexibility to efficiently handle new situations without recompilation.
 - Metaclass (https://en.wikipedia.org/wiki/Metaclass).
 In object-oriented programming, a metaclass is a class whose instances are classes.
 Just as an ordinary class defines the behavior of certain objects, a metaclass defines the behavior of certain classes and their instances.
 - Metaclasses can be implemented by having classes be first-class citizen, in which case a metaclass is simply an object that constructs classes.
 - This allows details of the class to be overwritten. (???)